 What is CleanMyPC?

-CleanMyPC is advertised as a program which cleans and optimizes the operating system/improves computer performance.
-Although, it is distributed by using questionable methods, therefore, it is categorized as a potentially unwanted application (PUA).
-Users often download and install such apps unknowingly, unintentionally.
+CleanMyPC is advertised as a program which cleans and optimizes the operating system and improves computer performance.
+In fact, it is distributed by using dubious methods and, therefore, CleanMyPC is categorized as a potentially unwanted application (PUA).
+Users often download and install these apps inadvertently.

-CleanMyPC cleans junk files, uninstalls unwanted programs installed on a computer, extensions installed on a browser, cleans system registry, and includes some other features.
-Although, in order to be able to use any of its features users have to purchase it - pay for its activation.
-The problem with programs that are categorized as PUAs is that they often do not function as they supposed to.
-To be more precise, they do not fix any real issues, they provide fake scan results to trick users into paying money for their activation.
-It is unknown whether CleanMyPC is designed to function this way or not, although, there is such a possibility.
-It is worthwhile to mention that installers of apps like CleanMyPC can be used to distribute other PUAs (e.g., adware, browser hijackers).
-Adware is a type of software that serves coupons, banners, surveys, pop-ups and/or other types of advertisements.
-Those ads tend to be designed to promote (open) untrustworthy websites or even run scrips designed to download and/or install unwanted programs.
-Browser hijackers are PUAs that promote fake search engines (their addresses) by changing certain browser settings.
-It is worthwhile to mention that both adware-type apps and browser hijackers can be and often are designed to gather various data as well.
-Quite often they collect browsing data (e.g., IP addresses, geolocations, entered search queries, addresses of visited websites, and so on).
-However, there are apps of this type that are capable of accessing sensitive information as well.
-The bigger problem with it is that gathered data could be sold to third parties (potentially cyber criminals) or misused to generate revenue in other ways.
-Therefore, if an app (or apps) of this type is already installed on browser and/or operating system, then it should be uninstalled right away.
-Also, it is not recommended to trust programs like CleanMyPC.
+CleanMyPC supposedly cleans junk files, removes unwanted programs installed on the computer and extensions installed on the browser, cleans the system registry, and includes various other features.
+In fact, to use any 'features', users must pay for activation.
+PUAs do not function as promised or fix any genuine issues - they provide fake scan results to trick people into paying for activation.
+It is unknown whether CleanMyPC functions in this way, however, there is a strong possibility that it does.
+Note that installers of apps such as CleanMyPC can also be used to distribute other PUAs (e.g., adware, browser hijackers).
+Adware is a type of software that serves coupons, banners, surveys, pop-ups and other advertisements.
+The ads can promote (open) untrusted websites or even run scrips designed to download and install unwanted programs.
+Browser hijackers are PUAs that promote fake search engine addresses by changing certain browser settings.
+Note that adware-type apps and browser hijackers often gather browsing data (e.g., IP addresses, geolocations, entered search queries, addresses of visited websites, and so on).
+Some apps of this type are capable of accessing sensitive information as well.
+The data could be sold to third parties (potentially, cyber criminals) or misused to generate revenue in other ways.
+Therefore, remove all PUAs from browsers and operating systems immediately, including CleanMyPC.